Anshuman1249/Music_Player_Using_Python/README.md

 Clone the repository:
 git clone https://github.com/your-username/music-player.git

+do Download or git clone the play,pause,next,previous buttons

 Add music files:
 Place your music files in a directory accessible to the Music Player.
 Update the config.json file with the path to this directory.